 Throughout the perimeter of the property we have dozens of perennial gardens - full of flowers, herbs, evergreens, and ground covers that are beneficial to pollinators and wildlife alike.
 In 2022 the pines along the west side of the garden were removed after being engulfed with English Ivy and succumbing to termites.
 This opened up the opportunity to incorporate more perennial and native plants.
 This section is a work in progress, as we hand-remove the thick mat of English Ivy still present, but we've been able to add a few Elderberry bushes, fruit trees, and native Dogwood.

 In 2023 we've begun building out 20-40' hugelkultur beds using the remains of the pines where we intend to plant blueberry and raspberry plants.
 This allowed us to put the energy in the carbon from the pines to use in the soil rather than burning it.
-Additionally we have built an aviary to raise coturnix quail for eggs and enjoyment.
+Additionally we have built an aviary where we raise coturnix quail.
 I was not keen to raise quail in wire cages, as is common, but prefer to allow them to live a life of foraging and exploring as is their natural tendency.
-We're hatching the quail ourselves and will introduce them to the aviary once fully feathered.
 We've raised chickens in the past(in fact the quail aviary is recycled from the chicken coop I had growing up!), always having the option to freerange (we were in a rural area prior to moving to city limits) and found that chicken manure can be really problematic when concentrated to a single area.
 Rats can also cause problems as they seem to thrive on chicken feed.
 Between the manure and rats not keeping chickens on this lot was an easy decision, but I still missed their presence in the garden.
 Coturnix quail are more quiet and clean by comparison.
-We've outfit the apiary with buried hardware cloth and a hanging feeding system to prevent rat intrusion, a 5-gallon nipple watering system to eliminate the issues of manure in water, and have natural floor layered heavily with dried pine needles.
+We've outfit the apiary with buried hardware cloth and a hanging feeding system to prevent rat intrusion, a 5-gallon nipple watering system to eliminate the issues of manure in water, and have natural floor layered heavily with pine needles and wood chips.
 The idea is to 'compost in place' using deep mulch to absorb their small droppings.
 The decision to keep quail was based on the restrictions of our environment, a desire to raise our own nutrient-dense protein (eggs), to build an additional source of rich compost, and for enjoyment - I love animal husbandry and enjoy the dynamic animals bring to the garden and home.

 Composting is a major component to our operation.
 We have two vermicomposting bins and two standard compost bins.
 The vermicompost bins are close to the back door, convenient to the kitchen.
 The static bins are nearby to the wood-framed raised beds which makes them easily accessible to both the wood-framed beds and the 50' in ground beds.
 The static bins are built of wood pallets; one bin for building and one for finishing.
 Initially I wanted three bins, but space restricted us so we went for two.
 This has worked out just fine and would recommend a two-bin system for anyone who needed the same.
 I have a large wire cage near to the bins where I keep extra carbon materials - dried leaves, hay, straw, etc.